MU-kidda7/alx-low_level_programming/0x00-hello_world/README.md

-The directory contains  projects related to C
+The directory contains our first C projects.